 With a population paying the price for more sedentary lifestyles and unhealthy diets, the traditional Brazilian interest in looking good has compounded demand for products that support healthy living, especially in niche areas such as weight management.
 Brazil can also draw on its substantial agricultural resources and biodiversity to incorporate natural local ingredients such as guaraná or yerba mate into functional nutrition products.

-Increasing urbanisation in Brazil has led to more hectic lifestyles and heavier reliance on nutritionally substandard convenience foods.
+Increasing urbanization in Brazil has led to more hectic lifestyles and heavier reliance on nutritionally substandard convenience foods.
 A growing female workforce is less inclined than before to cook for their own families or anyone else’s.
 Conversely, though, the limitations imposed by the COVID-19 pandemic have encouraged a return to home-prepared food, with an emphasis on natural and organic components.

-If these broader trends generally favoured nutritional supplementation and uptake of premium foods with functional benefits, in 2014 recession hit Brazil hard, interrupting growth in a sector that relied on willingness to look beyond household essentials.
+If these broader trends generally favored nutritional supplementation and uptake of premium foods with functional benefits, in 2014 recession hit Brazil hard, interrupting growth in a sector that relied on willingness to look beyond household essentials.
 Optimism about the nutrition and wellness trend started to pick up once the recession was over.
 More recently, though, the COVID-19 pandemic has dealt the economy another heavy blow.

-Moreover, despite an encouraging return to growth – gross domestic product was up by 4.6% year to year in 2021 – Brazil’s economic woes are far from over, including spiralling inflation that has pushed up food prices significantly.
+Moreover, despite an encouraging return to growth – gross domestic product was up by 4.6% year to year in 2021 – Brazil’s economic woes are far from over, including spiraling inflation that has pushed up food prices significantly.
 In parallel, average consumer purchasing power declined by an estimated 7% in 2021.

 All the same, the pandemic has brought good reasons to step up nutritional reinforcement, notably through vitamin C and D supplementation.
 And the wider importance of addressing disease risk proactively is not lost on the Brazilian population.
 According to Mintel’s Future of Nutrition: Health and Wellness 2021 report, 56% of consumers in Brazil aspire to a diet that reduces the risk of lifestyle diseases such as hypertension and diabetes.